Why this course for your school?

-- Relate to children in ways that alleviate their suffering, support their learning and make them feel cared for and appreciated
+- Learn to relate to children and young people in ways that alleviate their suffering, support their learning and make them feel cared for and appreciated

 - Know how to respond to children who are in distress/ stress states in ways that help them to emotionally regulate, feel psychologically safe and develop the capacity to handle stress well over time

-- Relate with children in ways that enhance their self-esteem, confidence and feelings of psychological safety
+- Learn how to relate with children in ways that enhance their self-esteem, confidence and feelings of psychological safety.

 - Know how to listen and empathise when children want to talk about painful issues and help them reflect and resolve

-- Develop an in-depth understanding of what it’s like for a child or teenager to live with a specific mental health issue, and feel comfortable in offering them accurate empathy, understanding and key psycho-education.
+- Develop an in-depth understanding of what it’s like for a child or teenager to suffer from specific mental health problem (e.g. depression/ anxiety and feel confident in offering them accurate empathy, understanding and key psycho-education without inferring meaning

 - Support staff to relate to children in ways that enable them to move from blocked trust to trust

-- Using accessible language, support staff with the brain science and psychological research on child mental health problems and their impact on quality of life and learning
+- Using accessible language, educate staff with the brain science and psychological research on child mental health problems and their impact on quality of life and learning

 - Educate staff about what children need in their relationships with adults, so they don’t suffer misdiagnosis, distress or additional trauma in the school environment